-Enterobacteriaceae family, Klebsiella pneumoniae is a significant opportunistic Gram-negative infection that primarily causes pneumonia [1].
+Enterobacteriaceae family, In Klebsiella pneumoniae is a significant opportunistic Gram-negative infection that primarily causes pneumonia [1].
 Moreover, it plays a significant role in global nosocomial infections [2, 3].
-A combination of phenotypic genotypic characteristics distinguishes hypervirulent Klebsiella pneumoniae (hvKP) from classic Klebsiella pneumoniae (cKP).
-A string test on agar plates shows that hvKP bacteria overproduce a polysaccharide capsule, their distinctive which causes hypermucoviscosity.
-HvKP strains have quality, which previously been used to characterize the disease [4, 5].
+A phenotypic combination of and genotypic characteristics distinguishes hypervirulent Klebsiella pneumoniae (hvKP) from classic Klebsiella pneumoniae (cKP).
+A string test on agar plates shows that hvKP bacteria overproduce a polysaccharide capsule, which causes their distinctive hypermucoviscosity.
+HvKP strains have quality, which this has previously been used to characterize the disease [4, 5].
 Aerobactin, a siderophore that aids the bacterium in its battle with the host for iron and was used to discover hvKP [6], is one of the primary virulence factors in K. pneumoniae.
 PCR and the string test were used to determine whether strains of hvKp were aerobactinpositive and hypermucoviscous [7].